 Initially, we recognised an opportunity change the way in which we procured our long-haul freight needs.
 For a number of years, it had been the responsibility of the local service centre teams for the arranging of vehicles and suppliers to long-haul destinations.

 However, we felt that if we centralised our long-haul needs into a single central procurement team we might be able to generate high levels of savings and gain greater visibility on our spend.
 It was at this point that we considered using a tool that included an eAuction solution as it would give us the greatest potential for savings.
-We were recommended Market Dojo by a partner and have since been implementing it globally.
+We were recommended Sourcing Dojo by a partner and have since been implementing it globally.

-How have you been using Market Dojo?
+How have you been using Sourcing Dojo?

-Specifically, we’ve been using Market Dojo to create a ‘freight eMarketplace’, centralising all of our long-haul freight needs in North America and reducing costs through Reverse Auctions with suppliers.
+Specifically, we’ve been using Sourcing Dojo to create a ‘freight eMarketplace’, centralising all of our long-haul freight needs in North America and reducing costs through Reverse Auctions with suppliers.
 We have used our list of existing suppliers in addition to specifically chosen new suppliers to generate increased competition for each of the lots.
 Part of my role as the Central Logistics Manager is to liaise and manage suppliers and to oversee the outsourcing long-haul freight project.

 Our overall target is to capture and relay the data on a large scale, using those teachings to create further savings and thus getting better value for money, without compromising either the service from our supplier or the quality of service that we provide to our customers.

 From the success that we have already had, it’s obvious that we will always be using an eAuction tool.
 Simply, the success has far exceeded any of the negatives and hopefully, we can continue to streamline and adopt the process on a greater scale.

 What challenges did you face with the Freight eMarketplace?